ieQu1/system_monitor/README.md

 * `suspect_procs`
   Logs if it detects processes with suspiciously high memory
 * `report_full_status`
-  Gets the state from `system_monitor_top` and produces to a backend module that implements the `system_monitor_callback` behavior, selected by binding `callback_mod` in the `system_monitor` application environment to that module.
+  Gets the state from `system_monitor_collector` and produces to a backend module that implements the `system_monitor_callback` behavior, selected by binding `callback_mod` in the `system_monitor` application environment to that module.
   If `callback_mod` is unbound, this monitor is disabled.